 Every Friday & Saturday evening from 8pm until midnight

-Some of the city’s best musicians perform at the Acropolis Museum Restaurant every Friday evening.
+Some of the city’s best musicians perform at the Acropolis Museum Restaurant every Friday and Saturday evening.
 Guests will enjoy the soothing sounds of the piano with magnificent views of the Acropolis whilst dining from the contemporary seasonal Greek menu.
-For Friday night reservations, please contact the restaurant during Museum opening hours on +30 210 9000 915.
+For evening reservations, please contact the restaurant during Museum opening hours on +30 210 9000 915.

 Learn more about the Acropolis Museum and what you’ll see here.